AP-Skill-Development-Corporation/Crud/README.md

 	```

+* Making Model Forms in app
     * We also need to create a simple form to perform CRUD operations.
 Create a new python file inside your app and name it 		       forms.py.
 Append the following code to it.<br>
 	```
+	   from django.forms import ModelForm
+	   from appName.models import userdata
+	   class userform(ModelForm):
+	   class Meta:
+		model = userdata
+		fields = '__all__'
 	```

 * **makemigrations** : It is used to create a migration file that contains code for the tabled schema of a model. <br>